Why you want their permission

 Explicit opt-in works best over implicit.
 Explicit means someone knowingly signed up for your email lists, and why, because they are genuinely interested.
 You acquire genuinely interested people with good content, copy, images — and also a genuine belief in the product or service that you’re providing to the people who are, or will become, your audience.

 Permission marketing will improve your bottom-line and here are some of the reasons why:

-You don’t want to be like a spammer
+You wouldn’t want to duplicate the practices of a spammer

 We already have too many spammers.
 They are causing issues with an otherwise much needed email service.
 Insure you don’t annoy people and insure you make a potential reader a long-term customer.
 Find people who choose to receive your email.